Bird Supplies

 Peachy

-Peachy, my Moluccan Cockatoo
+Peachy, Moluccan Cockatoo

-What perches are best for birds
+What perches are best for birds?

 Provide a variety of appropriate sized perches for your bird.
 Good choices are natural branches and rope perches.